zenmoto/zenmoto.github.io/_posts/2014-03-18-webgl-slippy-map.md

 A varying is used for coordinating between a vertex shader and a fragment shader.
 For primitives with several vertexes the value read by the fragment shader will be interpolated between it's associated vertices.
-For example if a fragment is at the midpoint of a line one vertex of which sets a varying named `vColor` to `vec3(1.0, 0.0, 0.0)` [^glsl types] and the other vertex sets `vColor` to `vec3(0.0, 1.0, 0.0)`, the fragment will read `vColor` as `vec3(0.5, 0.5, 0.0)`.
+For example if a fragment is at the midpoint of a line one vertex of which sets a varying named `vColor` to `vec3(1.0, 0.0, 0.0)` [^glsl-types] and the other vertex sets `vColor` to `vec3(0.0, 1.0, 0.0)`, the fragment will read `vColor` as `vec3(0.5, 0.5, 0.0)`.

 The final type of variable is an attribute- attributes are per-vertex values that are supplied as the input to the OpenGL pipeline.

-[^glsl types]: GLSL doesn't do conversion of types for you- and that includes the conversion of an int to a float as we have come to expect from the C family of languages.
+[^glsl-types]: GLSL doesn't do conversion of types for you- and that includes the conversion of an int to a float as we have come to expect from the C family of languages.
 If you specify a `vec3(1, 0.0, 0.0)`, GLSL will refuse to compile because of the mixed types.
 While this makes sense, it goes contrary to a behavior we may expect from other programming languages.
 It has been the source of an inordinate amount of cursing as I have learned to use GLSL effectively.